Chickpea salad combines humble chickpeas with fresh, colorful veggies and a tangy, flavor-packed mustard dressing.

-When you swap veggies, think texture, color, and flavor.
+When swapping veggies, consider their texture, color, and flavor.
 For example, you want a salad with different colors and mixed textures, resulting in better taste and nutrition.

-You can also substitute our dressing for one of our delicious pestos.
-Try arugula pesto, artichoke pesto, and basil pesto; they are all good flavor pairings with chickpea salad.
+You can also substitute the mustard dressing for one of our delicious pestos.

 More Salad Recipes

 These are some of our favorite all-year-round salads:

 - Broccoli salad with a creamy yogurt and mayo dressing

 - Cauliflower salad with creamy lemon tahini dressing